dataluscorp/browser/testing/mozbase/docs/mozproxy.rst

 - **obj_path**: build dir
 - **platform**: platform name (provided by mozinfo.os)
 - **run_local**: if True, the test is running locally.
 - **app**: tested app.
-Can be "firefox",  "geckoview", "refbrow", "fenix" or  "firefox"
+Can be "datalus",  "geckoview", "refbrow", "fenix" or  "datalus"
 - **host**: hostname for the policies.json file
 - **local_profile_dir**: profile dir